lisiq/Scraping-movie-and-TV-show-data-using-Python-3/README.md

 ## Final product

 After having all the wanted data scraped we merge all of it in one csv file by running _merger.py_.
 The final csv file is under the name __finalproduct.csv__.

+## Special links

+When there are special links refere to Shaq's Life or NBA on TNT to scrape them